dp4846/meme_v1_bpl/readme.md

 ### GENERAL TODO

 I am currently just making sure all figures can be made and noting where data should be coming from and putting it all into _data files. text with a check box is a todo item.
+- [ ] update code to use data folder
 - [ ] check that using raw neural data works
 - [ ] put all definitions into src
 - [ ] put RFs and directories into src